NNlk05/farlands_reloaded_again/README.md

 ## Test Server

-A test server running this game can be found at
+A test server running Farlands Reloaded, which is the base of this game, can be found at:
 Address: cw.edgy1.net
 Port: 30016